majst01/ignite/docs/usage.md

 The `VM` will be matched by its name or ID (useful if there are similarly named `VMs`).

-If no error occured, your `VM` is now running.
+If no error occurred, your `VM` is now running.

 ## Inspecting VMs and their resources